olopez94/Google_data/01_Foundations/Week03/Learning about data phases and tools/Outlining the data analysis process/readme.md

   <li>Ask</li>
     We define the problem to be solved and we make sure that we fully understand stakeholder expectations.
   <li>Prepare</li>
+  This is where data analysts collect and store data they'll use for the upcoming analysis process.
   <li>Process</li>
   <li>Analyze</li>
   <li>Share</li>